Published November 5, 2021

 Add a Cover Page to a PDF document

-To accomplish this, we first create a cover page and then use the PdfDocument.
+To accomplish this, prepare a cover page and then use the PdfDocument

-To combine the two documents, use the merge static method.
+To combine the two documents, use the Merge

 Last but not least, adding a watermark to PDF documents can be accomplished using C# code; this can be used to add a disclaimer to each page of a document stating that it is "confidential" or "a sample."